 While the overall composition of the board is an essential consideration, so too is its size.
-A board with too many members can become cumbersome, but a board that is too small may lack competent members and diversity and be unable to establish separate key committees made up of sufficient independent and different persons, which leads to a risk for the company and its minority shareholders.
+A board with too many members can become cumbersome, but a board that is too small may lack competent members and diversity and be unable to establish separate key made committees up of sufficient independent and different persons, which leads to a risk for the company and its minority shareholders.
 What constitutes a reasonable number of members depends on the specific size and situation of each company.
-For large listed companies, Ethos considers that a reasonable number would be between eight and twelve members; for medium-sized companies, it would be between seven and nine members, and for small companies between five and seven.
+For large listed companies, Ethos considers that a reasonable number would be between eight and twelve members: for medium-sized companies, it would be between seven and nine members, and for small companies between five and seven.

 Experience has shown that when the board is too small (four members or less), the directors tend to act in an executive capacity.
 In such cases, the distinction between management and oversight could become blurred, making it more difficult to ensure a division of responsibilities at the head of the company.
+Finally, sustainability expertise is a definite asset, considering the board's sustainability duties (point 2.2 above).